getify/asynquence/README.md

 * API [Usage Examples](#usage-examples)

 ### Sequences
-If you want to perform two or more asynchronous tasks one after the other (like animation delays, XHR calls, etc).
-You want to set up an ordered series of tasks and make sure the previous one finishes before the next one is processed.
+Say you want to perform two or more asynchronous tasks one after the other (like animation delays, XHR calls, file I/O, etc).
+You need to set up an ordered series of tasks and make sure the previous one finishes before the next one is processed.
 You need a **sequence**.

 You create a sequence by calling `ASQ(...)`. **Each time you call `ASQ()`, you create a new, separate sequence.**